sourcegraph/handbook/content/departments/engineering/dev/career-development/framework.md

     </tr>
     <tr>
       <td class="level-summary" colspan="6">
-          A Staff Engineer, responsible for identifying impactful problems aligned with business objectives that need to be solved and then driving the solution to those problems.<br />Provides innovative breakthroughs to toughest challenges.
+          A Staff Engineer, responsible for identifying impactful problems aligned with business objectives that need to be solved and then driving the solution to those problems.
+Provides innovative breakthroughs to toughest challenges.
 Influences management on strategic direction.
 Will have an impact on multiple organizations, countries/regions and disciplines as well as outside companies.
 Not all career paths include level 5.
       </td>
     </tr>
     <tr class="behaviors-row">